Sausage Cheddar Biscuits Recipe

 Homemade Sausage Cheddar Biscuits

-For this reason, we have a big homecooked family breakfast on the weekends.
-We have any combination of homemade biscuits, waffles, or pancakes, with bacon or sausage, eggs, and gravy.
-Sometimes, when I plan well enough, I make cinnamon rolls which are my favorite.
+For this reason, we have a big home-cooked family breakfast on the weekends.
+We have any combination of homemade biscuits, waffles, or pancakes with bacon or sausage, eggs, and gravy.
+Sometimes, when I plan well enough, I make cinnamon rolls, my favorite.

 Homemade Sausage Cheddar Biscuits

-The most amazing breakfast biscuits ever!
-Loaded with fresh crumbled sausage chunks, sharp cheddar cheese and green onions, if desired.
-You will want this for breakfast every single morning!
+These are the most amazing breakfast biscuits ever!
+They’re loaded with fresh crumbled sausage chunks, sharp cheddar cheese, and green onions if desired.
+You’ll want this for breakfast every single morning!

 Homemade Sausage Cheddar Biscuits